bgiorgi1/WhoWantsToBe/reflections.md

 - [x] What did you achieve yesterday?
 - [x] What are your goals for today?
 - [x] Do you have any blockers?
-1. Yesturday we were able to get my API to fetch, so now we're working on getting the answers and questions to appear
+1. Yesterday we were able to get my API to fetch, so now we're working on getting the answers and questions to appear
 2. My goal today is to have a working trivia game
 3. My brain is my only blocker and still struggling with a lot of the application of what weve learned, but i also feel really supported by Paula and team so getting through it..